Rhodamine B

 Rhodamine B /ˈroʊdəmiːn/ is a chemical compound and a dye.
 It is often used as a tracer dye within water to determine the rate and direction of flow and transport.
 Rhodamine dyes fluoresce and can thus be detected easily and inexpensively with fluorometers.

 Rhodamine B is used in biology as a staining fluorescent dye, sometimes in combination with auramine O, as the auramine-rhodamine stain to demonstrate acid-fast organisms, notably Mycobacterium.
 Rhodamine dyes are also used extensively in biotechnology applications such as fluorescence microscopy, flow cytometry, fluorescence correlation spectroscopy and ELISA.
-It is also used in rose milk, a popular Indian beverage.

 Other uses

 Rhodamine B is often mixed with herbicides to show where they have been used.

 It is also being tested for use as a biomarker in oral rabies vaccines for wildlife, such as raccoons, to identify animals that have eaten a vaccine bait.
 The rhodamine is incorporated into the animal's whiskers and teeth.
+Rhodamine B is an important hydrophilic xanthene dye well known for its stability and is widely used in the textile industry, leather, paper printing, paint, coloured glass and plastic industries.

 Rhodamine B (BV10) is mixed with quinacridone magenta (PR122) to make the bright pink watercolor known as Opera Rose.